-Wendy Mitchell also explains that she may not recognize a person who she has met before, but she will remember how she felt with that person.
+People living with dementia have explained that even if they do not recognize a person whom they have met before, they will remember how they felt with that person.

-This is the reason that Wendy pleads to not give up.
+This is the reason those living with dementia plead to not give up.
 Even if the person no longer remembers who you are, they will still know how you make them feel.
 Please never stop visiting a person who has dementia.
 They still need you and will feel you.

 A few weeks ago I was concerned about one of my clients who has been regressing lately.
 After not seeing this client for over a month, I did not know how she would react when I visited her at the Adult Day Care Center.
 I thought we may have to begin our acquaintance from the very beginning again.

-When I came to see my client, she took my hand and explained to the others in the room that I am a very dear friend of hers.
+When I came to see my client, she took my hand and explained to the others in the room that I was a very dear friend of hers.

 A Person Becomes a Symbol